 Like a symphony, it takes a lot of people working together to develop a standard.
 ISO’s role is similar to that of a conductor, while the orchestra is made up of independent technical experts nominated by our members.

-The experts form a technical committee that is responsible for a specific subject area.
-They begin the process with the development of a draft that meets a specific market need.
+They begin the process with the development of a draft that meets a market need within a specific area.
 This is then shared for commenting and further discussion.

 The voting process is the key to consensus.
 If that’s achieved then the draft is on its way to becoming an ISO standard.
 If agreement isn’t reached then the draft will be modified further, and voted on again.

-Every day of the year, around eight technical meetings take place somewhere in the world.
-Increasingly, electronic communications are reducing development times and travel impacts.
+Every working day of the year, around twenty six technical meetings take place somewhere in the world.

 The technical committees are made up of experts from the relevant industry, but also from consumer associations, academia, NGOs and government.
 Read more about who develops ISO standards.